trdroid/Django-Sample-Apps/booksite/README.md

 This command sets the DJANGO_SETTINGS_MODULE environment variable, which makes the Python import path to "booksite/settings.py" available to Django.

-To start by using a plain Python shell
+Alternatively, to start by using a plain Python shell

 > (vir_env) droid@droidserver:~/onGit/Django/booksite$ export DJANGO_SETTINGS_MODULE=booksite.settings